hendrixjoseph/hendrixjoseph.github.io/_posts/2020-08-13-i-responded-to-a-lottery-scratch-off-mailer-from-a-car-dealership.md

 {% include youtube.html param="N3IPD3XbkpE" %}

-I might try collecting the prizes from these "lotto" mailers in the future, so long as I actually want the prize, and continue having to hassle in getting the prize.
+I might try collecting the prizes from these "lotto" mailers in the future, so long as I actually want the prize, and continue having no hassle in getting the prize.